By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

 As you’re getting ready to spend more time indoors with the colder weather, assess your space and how it’s impacting your wellbeing.
 Here are some tips to build a better environment and eliminate energy-draining tolerations.

 During your down time this fall, think of your senses and all you have to look forward to.
-Sounds include the crinkling and crunching of leaves underfoot, a crackling fireplace, marching bands and football games.
+Sounds include the crinkling and crunching of leaves underfoot or a crackling fireplace.
 Sights include stunning sunsets or fall leaves on a color tour.
 Think of the smells of fall—including cinnamon, apple pie, pumpkin pie, hot mulled cider, burning leaves and bonfires.
 And don’t forget about the tastes of fall, like pumpkin, squash, apple and cinnamon.
 Be sure to enjoy all this season has to offer you—and your senses—in Pure Michigan.